-Michelle Byrne is a professional musician and sound therapist- along with being a performer, songwriter, singer and chantress, a music teacher and choir director.
 Shanti Sound was created in 2011 with a vision of sharing the uplifting and healing power of sound and song.
+Michelle Byrne, creative director of Shanti Sound is a musician, singer, sound therapist and yoga teacher.

-Currently in 2014, Michelle is completing her practitioner level Diploma in Sound Therapy with the British Academy of Sound Therapy (BAST) and has completed her Diploma of Therapeutic Sound in the Community with BAST in 2013, to complement her qualifications in Music received in 2007.
+In 2014, Michelle completed her Diploma in Practitioner of Sound Therapy with the British Academy of Sound Therapy (BAST) and also completed her Diploma of Therapeutic Sound in the Community with BAST in 2013, to complement her qualifications in Music received in 2007.

-Michelle is the creative director of Shanti Sound, offering regular Therapeutic Soundbaths for many organisations and activities- including Yoga Centres and Retreats, Disability Services, Staff Wellbeing days and her monthly soundbaths at Port Noarlunga- open to general public.
+Shanti Sound offers regular Therapeutic Soundbaths for many organisations and activities- including Yoga Centres and Retreats, Arts Organisations, Disability Services, Staff Wellbeing days and monthly soundbaths at Port Noarlunga Arts Centre- open to general public.

-Since the conception of Shanti Sound, Michelle has held successful events including her 'Sounding the Chakras' and 'Sound for Wellbeing' courses and workshops, children's 'Shanti Kids' workshops, Contemporary Kirtan evenings with the Shanti Sound Collective, and one to one personal Shanti Sound consultations and soundbaths.
-Michelle can tailor a session for groups or individuals to help them connect with their voice, clear their past, gain confidence in using the voice, or simply indulge in much needed relaxation.
+Since the conception of Shanti Sound, successful events have included the 'Sounding the Chakras' and 'Sound for Wellbeing' courses and workshops, children's 'Shanti Kids' workshops, Contemporary Kirtan evenings with the Shanti Sound Collective, and one to one personal Shanti Sound consultations and Soundbaths.

-Michelle has a background in music teaching and has been working as a professional music teacher since 2007.
-She currently tutors in voice, music theory, guitar and mandolin.
-Michelle is also a choir teacher for the South Australian Public Primary Schools Festival of Music and is a former Musical Director of The Southern Singers/Onkaparinga City Choral Society, a choir based in South Australia.
+Michelle has a background in music teaching, specialising in teaching voice since 2007.
+She supports private singing students of all ages- from children to adults - in exploring and improving vocal technique and expression.
+Michelle also plays a role as a choir teacher for the South Australian Public Primary Schools Festival of Music and is a former Musical Director of The Southern Singers/Onkaparinga City Choral Society, a choir based in South Australia.

 Michelle holds a Diploma of Music and has studied Music (majoring in Voice) at Adelaide University Conservatorium of Music and at TAFE SA.
 She has performed in working bands since 1998 and toured both in Australia and the UK with various musical projects.